 Self-employed people remain eligible where they meet the relevant turnover test and are not a permanent employee of another employer.

 Other eligibility criteria for businesses and not-for-profits, and their employees, remain unchanged.
-Further information about existing rules for JobKeeper eligibility can be found at the Clayton Utz JobKeeper FAQ and How-To Guide.

 What does this mean for JobKeeper enabled stand down?